Minxrod/PTC-EmkII/readme.txt

 = Setup =

 You will need the default graphics (CHR+COL) files.
 These are resources such as SPU0, BGD1, COL0, etc. and can be obtained from a copy of PTC easily.
 Place these files, named as "resource.PTC" (ex.
 SPU0.PTC) in the folder resources/graphics/.

+The panel/keyboard currently requires several files to be extracted from a copy of Petit Computer.
+Eventually, these will be replaced with a recreation.
+To extract these files from your Petit Computer rom, use Tinke. (https://github.com/pleonex/tinke/).

+The files required are:
+-pnlKEY.NSCR
+-pnlPANEL.NSCR
+-partsSPDK.NCGR
+-makeALPHA_SHIFT.NCGR
+-makeKANA.NCGR
+-makeKANA_SHIFT.NCGR
+-makeKIGOU.NCGR
+-makeKIGOU_SHIFT.NCGR

+These files should be placed in resources/ui/.
+(If the folder does not already exist, just create it.)

 For sounds to work, you will need sound files named beepXXX.wav, where X is a 3 digit waveform number.
 These files should be placed in resources/sounds/sfx/.
 These are somewhat more involved to obtain; a guide for recording sounds will be finished later.